Simply put, healthy plants have healthy roots. In fact, half of the secret to growing beautiful plants is healthy roots.

 So, now that healthy, well-rooted plant is at your home and you have just the place for it.
 Exciting!
 Let’s keep it in tip-top shape, starting with the roots.

-Water deeply and thoroughly only when its needed.
+- Water deeply and thoroughly only when its needed.
 “Needed”, huh?
 Okay, this is a two part answer.
-Too much water suffocates and rots roots and discourages them from drilling down into the soil to find their own source of water; to little water, especially for newly planted specimens risks drying out roots before they can get settled in.
+Too much water suffocates and rots roots.
+It discourages them from drilling down into the soil to find their own source of water.
+Too little water, especially for newly planted specimens risks drying out roots before they can get settled in.
 So, plants need more frequent (but shorter) watering when they are first planted.
 Depending on your climate and conditions this could mean a quick drink daily or every other day.
-For established plants, this means waiting until you see the surface of the soil begin to change color from dark to light then watering deeply but infrequently.
-For containers, you need to be a bit more vigilant, but also more careful, as a waterlogged pot is sure to be an issue.
+For established plants, this means waiting until you see the surface of the soil begin to change color.
+It will go from dark to light then watering deeply but infrequently.
+For containers, you need to be a bit more vigilant.
+Also more careful, as a waterlogged pot is sure to be an issue.
 We highly recommend a $10.00 moisture meter that can be bought at any hardware store.

-Feed your soil so it can feed your plants.
-Regular applications of organic materials such as compost not only provide nutrients, but improves tilth and aeration helping keep roots healthy.
+- Feed your soil so it can feed your plants.
+Regular applications of organic materials such as compost provide nutrients.
+It also improves tilth and aeration helping keep roots healthy.

-Adding a 2-3 inch layer of mulch after planting can help keep roots cool and moist and prevent weed growth at the same time.
+- Adding a 2-3 inch layer of mulch after planting can help keep roots cool and moist.
+It will prevent weed growth at the same time.
 Weeds compete with your newly planted specimens for water and nutrients.
 Smother them!